Restream/reindexer/readme.md

 ### Reindexer for Java

-- *Support modes*: standalone, builtin, builtinserver
+- *Support modes*: standalone, builtin, builtin-server
 - *API Used*: binary ABI, cproto
-- *Dependency on reindexer library (reindexer-dev package):* yes, for builtin & builtinserver
+- *Dependency on reindexer library (reindexer-dev package):* yes, for builtin & builtin-server

 Reindexer for java is official connector, and maintained by Reindexer's team.
 It supports both builtin and standalone modes.
 For enable builtin mode support reindexer-dev (version >= 3.1.0) should be installed.
 See [installation instructions](cpp_src/readme.md#Installation) for details.